MatrixEditor/proto4j/README.md

 ![GitHub stars](https://img.shields.io/github/stars/matrixeditor/proto4j?style=flat)
 ![GitHub forks](https://img.shields.io/github/forks/matrixeditor/proto4j?style=flat)

 This project contains a fully implemented client-server infrastructure controlled by Java-Annotations.
-Serialization is done with AES-Encryption and an http-server based on SUN-Webserver is also delivered.
+Serialization is done with AES-Encryption and a http-server based on SUN-Webserver is also delivered.

+**IMPORTANT:**

+    Currently the encryption is disabled due to errors that would be thrown if the payload is bigger than 256 bytes or multiple packets are being send at the same time.
+In future releases this issue will be resolved.
+Background of this issue is the following situation:

+    If a client or server is sending multiple packets (asynchronously) scheduled to a receiver, sometimes the received messages are cut off in the middle of the content.
+The issue is solved temporarily with a `Queue` of objects that have been received additionally to the original packet.

 ## Prerequisites